HOW TO BUDGET YOUR MONEY

 Now might be an excellent time to see if you can get a better deal on your utility bill.
 There are lots of choices; using a comparison site is the best way.
 They offer deals which you can’t get directly.

-For other expenses, look at each one and decide if it will stay the same, increase or reduce.
+If you are looking at how to budget your money look at all other expenses, look at each one and decide if it will stay the same, increase or reduce.
 Be realistic at what your costs are.

 A good place for further help is the Money Saving Expert.